 A hypothetical solar facility that always produced at its mean output level would be better than the base case by \$4.6 per MWh.
-Distributed generation is also costly, raising the cost of solar by \$19.5 per MWh.
-Here, the transmission cost savings from distributed generation are small relative to the extra fixed costs of installation.
+Distributed generation is also costly, raising the cost of solar by \$19.7 per MWh.
+Here, the transmission cost savings from distributed generation are small relative to the extra capacity costs.